rodreras/cbers4A-download/README.md

 ## Step 1
 - Download the `.txt` file with the image links

-- Change the file name to `cbers.txt '
+- Change the file name to `cbers.txt`

 ## Step 2

-- Place the `.txt` file in a folder with the name of the region
+- Place the `.txt` file in a folder with the name of the region you're working at.

 - Take the opportunity to copy and paste the `.py` file into that same folder